Notice

 • Currently, we are using the constructor to create objects in our application.
 Main reason is to provide immutable objects.

-• As the handling with big loaded constructors is not easy and error prone, it’s recommended to use the builder pattern to have a clear understanding about what we are creating at the point of implementation.
+• As the handling with big loaded constructors is not easy and error-prone, it’s recommended to use the builder pattern to have a clear understanding about what we are creating at the point of implementation.

 • Using lombok for annotation processing